Black Sabbath – Black Sabbath: #949 of best 1,000 albums ever!

 I’ll explain.

-Our house was also known as “the rugby house,” and for good reason: most of us played for the Binghamton University Rugby Football Club (BURFC-AFD).
-I lived with ten guys – which included an extra person occasionally living in the spacious attic of this ramshackle Animal House-like abode.
+Our house was also known as “the rugby house,” and for good reason: most of us played for the Binghamton University Rugby Football Club.
+I lived with ten guys – which included an extra person occasionally living in the spacious attic of a ramshackle Animal House-like abode.

-We also spent an inordinate amount of time a) doing nothing b) playing video games c) playing foosball.
+We also spent an inordinate amount of time a) doing nothing b) playing foosball.

 We had a great old foosball table that you don’t see a lot of these days.
-It was made out of wood and had the kind of playing surface that allowed the ball to go fast but not too fast, and was also very forgiving when liquids (read: beer) would spill on it.
-It also had the positional set up that I most prefer, where there’s one “goalie” and then a line of two defenders in the second defense row.
+It was made out of wood and had the kind of playing surface that allowed the ball to go fast but not too fast, and was also forgiving when liquids (read: beer) would spill on it.
+Atmospheric conditions.
+It also had the positional set up I most prefer, where there’s one “goalie” and then a line of two defenders in the second defensive row.

-And for whatever reason the Dark Lords of Foosball decreed, Black Sabbath was most often the music we’d play.
-There was something about the sound and cadence of Ozzy and crew that matches the vibe and speed of our foosball matches.
-And for that reason alone, I’ll always hold fond Black Sabbath memories that only my friends and compatriots from that spectacular and singular year could possibly share.
+And as the Dark Lords of Foosball seemingly decreed, Black Sabbath was most often the music we’d play.
+There was something about the sound and cadence of Ozzy and crew that aligned with the vibe and speed of our foosball matches.
+Black Sabbath fuses in memory from that time, hanging out with friends and compatriots from that spectacular and singular year.

 Some stats & info about Black Sabbath – Black Sabbath

-- What kind of musical stylings does this album represent?
-Rock, Hard Rock, Metal, Heavy Metal, British Bands
+• What kind of musical stylings does this album represent?
+Rock, Hard Rock, Metal, Heavy Metal

 Black Sabbath on Spotify